 A firm with a documented, repeatable process should be able to deliver successful results consistently.
 If they can’t or won’t share their process, be leery.

 In order to create a relevant project specification or user interface design, a vendor must collaborate with their client.
 Some firms, in the hopes of impressing potential clients, will complete work on “Spec” (i.e. unpaid specification or design work).
 While this may initially seem like a good idea, reputable firms do not undertake Spec work.

 Spec work costs time and money to produce; you can be sure that firms that create Spec work pass along the cost of the work in the form of higher hourly rates, or padded project estimates.
 Further, they need to cover the cost of spec work produced for every project they didn’t win; if you hire such a firm, you will be paying for that as well.

 Is it worth it?
 Spec work is nearly always a waste of time and money.
 Without extensive input and collaboration between you at the agency, there is little chance what is produced will be useful, and need to be redone.
 Why pay for the same work twice?

 How do you select the right vendor?

 Still seeking a firm?
-Take a few minutes to review the slides from our Drupal GovCon 2015 session Website Redesign In Drupal: Are You Planning To Succeed Or Succeeding To Fail.
+Take a few minutes to review the slides from our Drupal GovCon 2015 session at the National Institutes of Health (NIH): Website Redesign In Drupal: Are You Planning To Succeed Or Succeeding To Fail.
 It All Starts With Your RFP.
 We will share tips and tricks “from the trenches” related to website redesign planning and managing a successful Request for Proposal (RFP) process.